LJAM96/qs-script/README.md

 - `set -euo pipefail` to stop on errors and catch unset variables.
 - `harden_sshd` (used in the recommended quickstart path) backs up `/etc/ssh/sshd_config` before applying stricter settings and restarts `sshd`; restores the backup on restart failure.
 - Logging: All steps append to `QS_LOG` (defaults to `/tmp/qs-setup.log`).
+- Input validation: SSH port prompts are validated to `1-65535`; swap size prompts are limited to `1-64` GB with sane defaults.
+- Cloud guard: Network-impacting steps prompt for confirmation on detected cloud providers to avoid conflicts with cloud firewalls.
+- DNS safety: `/etc/systemd/resolved.conf` is backed up before rewrite and can be restored via rollback.

 Suggested flow
 --------------